End-to-end SDK generation and publishing with Jenkins Pipelines

 - For Branch Sources, select GitHub as the source.
 A new configuration form will appear.

-- Paste the control repo URL into the Repository HTTPS URL field.
+- Paste the Control Repo URL into the Repository HTTPS URL field.

 - (Optional) Configure branch strategies if needed.
 For this tutorial, you can leave the default settings.